PierrunoYT/VeriFact-AI/README.md

-# AI Fact Checker
+# VeriFact AI

-This project is an AI-powered fact-checking web application that can analyze statements and images using Claude Sonnet 3.5 via OpenRouter, combined with web search results.
+VeriFact AI is an advanced AI-powered fact-checking web application that analyzes statements and images using Claude Sonnet 3.5 via OpenRouter, combined with web search results.

 ## Features